hardiesoft/spectastiq/README.md

 set some headers on the files that your web-server delivers to your users.
-This enables an advanced JavaScript feature called `SharedArrayBuffer`, which helps *spectastiq* to use all your computers power to render spectrograms really fast, and also reduces memory usage which seems to otherwise trigger browser bugs on resource-constrained mobile devices (Chrome Android on a cheap tablet triggered this).
+This enables an advanced JavaScript feature called `SharedArrayBuffer`, which helps *spectastiq* to use all your computers power to render spectrograms really fast, and also reduces memory usage which seems to otherwise trigger browser bugs on resource-constrained mobile devices (Chrome Android on a Lenovo Tab M10 with 3GB RAM triggered this).

 ### Acknowledgements